roryhr/website/README.md

 # Website Code

-Here's code for my static website that is hosted on Github.
+Here's the code and content for my static website hosted on Github.
-I use the Pelican to generate the html from markdown files.
+I use the Pelican to generate HTML from the markdown files.

 ## Quick Start